 Fax - (864) 355-1283

-Procurement Services is dedicated to serving the students of Greenville County Schools.
-We are responsible for procuring all supplies, services and equipment for more than 66,000 students and 9000 staff members of Greenville County Schools.
+The Procurement Department is dedicated to serving the students and staff of Greenville County Schools.
+We are responsible for procuring all supplies, services and equipment for more than 77,000 students and 10,000 staff members of Greenville County Schools.

-Our mission is to provide all students and staff members with the highest quality materials and services in order to support academic achievement in a fiscally responsible manner.
+Our mission is to provide all students and staff members with the highest quality materials and services in a fiscally responsible manner in order to support academic achievement.

-The Board of Trustees of The School District of Greenville County and the Superintendent have delegated to the Procurement Department, the responsibility for the procurement of all equipment, materials, and services required to equip, maintain, and operate its schools, offices, and grounds.
-The responsibility for transfer of equipment between locations and disposal of surplus property has also been delegated to the Procurement Department
+The Board of Trustees of The School District of Greenville County and the Superintendent have delegated to the Procurement Department, the responsibility for the procurement of all equipment, materials, and services required to equip, maintain and operate its schools and other facilities.
+The responsibility for transfer of equipment between locations and disposal of surplus property has also been delegated to the Procurement Department.

-In order to ensure that the District will obtain the maximum value for each dollar expended and that all equipment, materials and services are procured in a systematic manner, the Procurement Department must employ selective competitive solicitation by qualified manufacturers and suppliers as stipulated by District and state requirements.
+In order to ensure that the District will obtain the maximum value for each dollar expended and that all equipment, materials and services are procured in a systematic manner, the Procurement Department must employ selective, competitive solicitations as stipulated by District policy.

-All of the foregoing and what is outlined in the pages that follow is in accordance with the District's Procurement Code and Regulations which is substantially similar to the South Carolina Consolidated Procurement Code as approved by the South Carolina Legislature.
+The District Procurement Code and Regulations are substantially similar to the South Carolina Consolidated Procurement Code as approved by the South Carolina Legislature.

-The District is required by Section 11-35-70 of the South Carolina Code of Laws to maintain and adhere to a Procurement Code and Regulations.
-This is because the District is spending public funds.
-Every three years the District is audited by the State Budget and Control Board to determine if the District is following its Procurement Code and Regulations.
+The District is required by Section 11-35-70 of the South Carolina Code of Laws to maintain and adhere to its own Procurement Code and Regulations.
+Every three years the District is audited to determine if the District is following its Procurement Code and Regulations.

-Any product, service or any other expenditure of District funds must be processed in accordance with the Procurement Code.
+Any product, service or any other expenditure of District funds must be processed in accordance with the Procurement Code and Regulations.
 The level of competitive solicitations varies by dollar amount.
-Local funds are exempt from the competitive solicitation process.
+Local funds are typically exempt from the competitive solicitation process.

 Individuals shall not commit any District money before a Purchase Order is issued.
-Individuals that authorize material or services to be delivered or performed before a Purchase Order is issued, may be held responsible for the paying costs related to the commitment.
+Individuals that authorize material to be delivered or services performed before a Purchase Order is issued, may be held responsible for paying the costs related to the commitment.